 The largest provider of services is the National Hillel Foundation with 100 full foundations and 200 smaller operations.
-Other organizations also have representation on campus - including UAHC, AIPAC, and UJA.
+Other organizations also have representation on campus - including UAHC, ADPAC, and UJA.
 There are activist organizations such as Student Struggle for Soviet Jewry, and houses off-campus such as Chabad House and the bayit project.
 College students also participate in missions to, and programs in, Israel and organized off-campus study experiences such as the Brandeis-Bardin Institute.
 There is an extensive network of over 600 on-campus Judaica programs in North America.
-Some are degree-granting departments with multiple course offerings while others may offer only a small number of individual courses.
+Some are degree-granting departments with multiple course offenings while others may offier only a small number of individual courses.

-What are the desired outcomes of this option?"

-1. Increase opportunities for college students to identify as Jews, meet other Jews, learn more about Judaism and the Jewish community and develop an adult identity as a Jew.

-2. To provide students with opportunities to view the Jewish community as pluralistic and multi-faceted and to learn to live and cooperate with Jews of diverse backgrounds, interests and ideologies.

-3. To upgrade and expand the capacity of existing programs to provide for the Jewish needs of students by providing more and better trained personnel and funds for more extensive programming.

-4. To make available services on the many campuses where no Jewish services currently exist.
+- Il Increase opportunities for college students to identify as Jews, meet other Jews, learn more about Judaism and the Jewish community and develop an adult identify as a Jew. - 2.
+To provide students with opportunities to view the Jewish community as plumilistic and multi-faceted and to learn to live and cooperate with Jews of diverse backgrounds, interests and ideologies. - 3.
+To upgrade and expand the capacity of existing programs to provide for the Jewish meeds of students by providing more and better trained personnel and funds for more extensive programming. - 4.
+To make available services on the many campuses where no Jewish services currently exist.